oleiade/trousseau/README.md

 Pushing the trousseau data store to Amazon S3 will require some setup:

-* First, Make sure you've set up the aws credentials environment variables like described in the configuration section of this README.
+* First, make sure you've set up the AWS credentials environment variables as described in the configuration section of this README.
 * Then you can setup the bucket to push data store into and the remote filename using environment.
 However, you're also able to provide these parameters as arguments of the **push** and **pull** methods.

 ```bash